evil-fih/JustEnoughInputs-JEI/README.md

 ### `left mouse pressed?`

-Checks the left mouse button.
+Checks if the left mouse button is held.

 ---

 ### `middle mouse pressed?`

-Checks the middle mouse button.
+Checks if the middle mouse button is held.

 ---

 ### `right mouse pressed?`

-Checks the right mouse button.
+Checks if the right mouse button is held.

 ---